LordOfMice/Tools/README.md

 sbp2dos - IEEE1394 SBP2 ASPI driver for DOS.
 Unlocked to work with any device, command line parameters discovered.
 DOS ASPI viewer as bonus.

 TimerRes - Windows Timers Info

+vmm4gfix - Bug fix VMM.VXD from Windows 98(SE) & ME on handling >4GiB addresses and description of problems with resource manager on newer BIOSes